Magnusik/Exercise1/Part3/README.md

  > GIL makes it so that the Threads in python cannot execute at the same time.
 With GIL used in the interpreters only one thread is allowed to execute at a time.
  This lock is necessary because CPythons memory management is not thread-safe.
 Meaning the python interpeter does not manage the thread on itself.
 It gives an instruction to OS and OS manages the thread.
 This means that if two threads are running at the same time, they will try to occupy the same memory and this can cause bugs in your program.
-Also, this GIL in python makes your threads go in serial instead of parallell.
+Also, this GIL in python makes your threads go in serial instead of concurrently.
 For instance two threads that has a runtime of 2 seconds would in python take 4 seconds to complete because of the GIL.

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
  > A workaround for GIL is to have sufficient time delay between functions so that you ensure that thread 1 executes before thread 2 starts.
-Another workaround is to use different memory for thread one and thread two and then the values together at the end of the program, but that also defeats the purpose of threading
+Another workaround is to use different memory for thread one and thread two and then the values together at the end of the program, but that also defeats the purpose of threading.
+Another workaround would be to use the Gomaxprocs function to prevent the threads from running in series.

  ### What does `func GOMAXPROCS(n int) int` change?
- > Gomaxprocs changes the maximum number of CPU's that can be executing at the same time and returns the previous setting.
+ > Gomaxprocs changes the maximum number of CPU's that can be executing at the same time.